clhenrick/clhenrick.io/content/blog/2015-06-01-airs-data-processing.md

 redirectFrom: [/airs-data-processing.html, /airs-data-processing/]
 title: Data processing methodology for Am I Rent Stabilized.com
 date: 2015-06-01
-teaser: "Documenting how I processed NYC open data and not so open data for the backend database of Am I Rent Stabilized?"
+teaser: "Documenting how I processed NYC open data (and some not so open data) for the backend database of Am I Rent Stabilized."
 tags:
   - data
   - Web Scraping